vibbits/nis2pyr/README.md

 The `nis2pyr` utility converts [Nikon](https://www.microscope.healthcare.nikon.com/products/software/nis-elements) .nd2 files to tiled pyramidal [OME](https://www.openmicroscopy.org/) TIFF files.
 These TIFF files can then be opened in [QuPath](https://qupath.github.io/) for interactive viewing.

+## System requirements

+The instructions below assume Windows 10, but they should work with only minor changes on other platforms such as Linux.

 ## Setting up a development environment

 First get the source code: